LogicalContracts/LogicalEnglish/README.md

 * -e LOAD_KB=true: whether the SWISH internal storage is loaded at startup with all knowledge pages in the kb/ directory, overwriting any existing ones

+<a id="markdown-153-where-is-the-knowledge-swish-storage-vs-file-system" name="153-where-is-the-knowledge-swish-storage-vs-file-system"></a>
-### Where is the knowledge: SWISH storage vs. file system
+### 1.5.3.
+Where is the knowledge: SWISH storage vs. file system
 A word about **SWISH storage**, to understand the need for the last parameter above (LOAD_KB).

 When a user saves a Prolog file with the SWISH web editor, it does not go straightly into the server file system; instead, it is stored in a SWISH internal storage area (persisting in the /data volume mounted in the Docker container); this provides limited versioning, tagging and related services, nicknamed internally as "[gitty storage](https://github.com/SWI-Prolog/swish/blob/master/lib/storage.pl#L83)".
 Such files can be opened in the SWISH syntax-aware web editor via the URL SERVER/p/filename.pl, and are listed in SWISH's